bflyblue/quadtree/README.md

 A Quadtree implementation in Haskell.

-I'm learning about Quadtrees whilst teaching myself Haskell, and would appreciate any help on writing better Haskell code or improving my Quadtree implementation.
+I'm learning about Quadtrees whilst teaching myself Haskell, and would appreciate any help writing better Haskell code and improving my Quadtree implementation.